11th Course on the BBB in CNS Drug Development Online

 This course will be of benefit to researchers from Academia, Big and Small Pharma Industries, Regulatory Agencies and Contract Research Organizations with a need for better understanding of the BBB and factors that determine CNS target site distribution of drugs.
 Also, medicinal chemists who need further knowledge on pharmacokinetic principles of CNS distribution can be guided in finding more optimal molecules for CNS action or for the avoidance of CNS side effects.
 A general understanding of physiology and minimal knowledge of differential equations is expected (some information can be provided upon request).

 After having taken this course, the participants will

-- have in-depth insight into mechanisms that contribute to BBB transport and intra-brain distribution, with special emphasis on drug delivery and active transport mechanisms
+- have in-depth insight into the mechanisms governing BBB transport and intra-brain distribution, with special emphasis on drug delivery and active transport mechanisms

-- know about the driving forces that determine whether or not a CNS drug will be at the right place, at the right time and at the right concentration
+- have knowledge about the driving forces that determine whether or not a CNS drug will be at the right place, at the right time and at the right concentration

 - be able to compare and choose between different methods for studying parameters that can be used to understand or predict BBB transport and CNS distribution